-We expect that smokers will find a place where our children are not seeing this regularly, nor smelling it when you come inside.
+We expect that smokers will find a place where our children are not seeing this regularly.
 Thank you.

 Our toilet is an outhouse but it smells like forest, sounds like birds and if you leave the door open you get to appreciate the beauty of the trees around you.

 Our drinking water comes straight from the creek, we are the first to draw from the creek.
 We then have the option to filter it in-house.
 This creek is also what fuels our micro-hydro system, that gives us our electricity.

 We live in a queer friendly off-grid land co-operative sharing 88 acres of mountainside forest with 5 other households.
 When you are here you will meet our neighbours, might be able to help them with various natural building projects/animals and would be expected to be a healthy community member as well.
 We work together on a community garden and some other projects.